Argentina's Milei pivots to pragmatism in first talks with China's Xi after playing spoiler at G20

 Milei even acquiesced to a joint declaration endorsed by world leaders late Monday despite his earlier attempts to play spoiler to the G20 host, Brazil’s left-wing president Luiz Inácio “Lula” da Silva who was once called by Milei a “corrupt communist."

-Critics saw the Argentine president as a saboteur.
-Supporters cheered Milei as a leader of the “new world disorder.”
+Critics in Rio saw the Argentine president as a saboteur.
+Supporters back home cheered Milei as a leader of the “new world disorder.”
 Fresh off a trip to Trump’s Mar-a-Lago resort in Florida where he ranted against socialism and rubbed shoulders with the president-elect and tech billionaire Elon Musk, Milei initially seemed immune to such concerns in Rio.

 Milei's office issued a harsh statement citing his objections to the G20 declaration.
 But the president ultimately signed onto it under enormous international pressure.